GoogleCloudPlatform/cloud-sql-proxy/examples/kubernetes/README.md

 The Cloud SQL proxy is the recommended way to connect to Cloud SQL, even when using private IP.
-This is because the proxy provides strong encryption and authentication using IAM, which can help keep your database secure.
+This is because the proxy provides strong encryption and authentication using IAM, which help keep your database secure.

 ## Configure your application with Secrets

 In Kubernetes, [Secrets][ksa-secret] are a secure way to pass configuration details to your application.
-You can create a Secret with details such as your database name, user, and password which can be injected into your application as env vars.
+Each Secret object can contain multiple key/value pairs that can be pass to your application in multiple ways.
+When connecting to a database, you can create a Secret with details such as your database name, user, and password which can be injected into your application as env vars.

 1. Create a secret with information needed to access your database:
     ```shell